C7YPT0N1C/manga-scraper/README.md

 - FileBrowser available at: `http://<SERVER-IP-OR-DOMAIN>:8080/`
   - User: `admin`
   - Password created on install.
-    - You can change the password at any time using `filebrowser users update admin --password "PASSWORD"`
+    - You can change the password at any time using `filebrowser users update admin --password "PASSWORD"` --database /opt/filebrowser/filebrowser.db --perm.admin

 ## Usage
 ### Cookies and User Agents